callistoprime/brz-defs/README.md

 If you want new features as a car owner, I certainly can't help you.
 I may choose to develop feature patches but I'm not accepting feature requests.

-If you as a tuner have feedback to report, I can be located readily enough in various places, and I'll leave pull requests open; if you want to indicate that I missed an address by commenting it out temporarily, for example, go for it.
+If you as a tuner have feedback to report, I can be located readily enough in various BRZ-adjacent places under this name.

 ## Why is S20G included in your work, then?